vivekiyer7/OnlineRecipe/README.md

 ## Features

-- **:Today's special dishes**
+- **Today's special dishes**

-1. Suggests Speacial Dishes based on MealType.
+Suggests Speacial Dishes based on MealType.

-- **Recipe Search**:
+- **Recipe Search**

-1. Search for recipes based on various criteria such as recipe name, cuisine, and meal type.
+Search for recipes based on various criteria such as recipe name, cuisine, and meal type.
-2. Random recipe generation for users looking for something new.:
+Random recipe generation for users looking for something new.:

-- **:Detailed Recipe Information**
+- **Detailed Recipe Information**

-1. Display detailed information about a selected recipe, including image, name, cuisine, and calories.
+Display detailed information about a selected recipe, including image, name, cuisine, and calories.

-- **:Save and Favorite Recipes**
+- **Save and Favorite Recipes**

-1. Allow users to save their favorite recipes.
+Allow users to save their favorite recipes.
-2. Access saved recipes for quick reference.
+Access saved recipes for quick reference.

-- **:Integration with External API**
+- **Integration with External API**

-1. Utilize external APIs (e.g., Edamam API) for retrieving recipe data.
+Utilize external APIs (e.g., Edamam API) for retrieving recipe data.
-2. Implement secure and efficient communication with external services.
+Implement secure and efficient communication with external services.

 ## Screenshots